zencart/documentation/content/user/template/font_awesome.md

 Editing `includes/templates/YOURTEMPLATE/css/stylesheet_css_buttons.css`  I use hover, click, RGB color and shape CSS rules on my buttons to make them stand out and not look so boxy..
 In my opinion, CSS button far surpass what we could do with image buttons.
 Instead of locking you to a code block, Google for a CSS button generator to create your own button CSS code.

-Option 2 was the one I used on my site, now fully using Font Awesome 5 there is no need for version 4.
+Example 2 was the one I used on my site and may not be the only option you have!